 The beauty about the 80 Series is this beast of a machine has massive wheel wells, which can easily accommodate a big tire upgrade.
 More so than most other 4WD’s.
 Simply because of its superior clearance, SFA suspension, simplistic design, and of course, massive wheel arch clearance.
 No Body trim will be necessary for 35’s.

-Fortunately, a simple 2” lift on an 80 series Cruiser negates the need for castor correction, nor extended brake lines, or panhard adjustment.
+Fortunately, a simple 2” lift on an 80 series Cruiser negates the need for castor correction, nor extended brake lines, or Panhard adjustment.
 Yay!
 Only once you 4” or higher, will these factors come into play.
-If you want to really use 35″s how they should be used then 3″ of lift really is the minimum this offers great articulation and no scraping with adjusted bump stops.
+If you want to really use 35″s in the way they should be used, ie. serious off-road use, then 3″ of lift really is the minimum this offers great articulation and no scraping with adjusted bump stops.
 3″ would be my recommendation

 Can You Fit 35 Inch Tires on a 2 Inch Lift – Nissan Patrol